All Products

 );

-1. Go to the data analytics page.
-Right-click the specified workflow and choose new > data integration > offline synchronization.
+1. In the Scheduled Workflow pane, right-click your workflow and choose new > data integration > offline synchronization.

 2. In the Create Node dialog box, enter a name in the Name field and click Confirm.

-5. In import Template dialog box SOURCE type, data source, target type and data source, and click confirm.
+5. In the import Template dialog box, select the source type, data source, target type, and data source, and click confirm.

 {